ikechukwukalu/sanctumauthstarter/README.md

 ],
 ```

-- Navigate to `auth/socialite` view sample Google sign up page.
-Below is the script that is called within the page.
+- Navigate to `auth/socialite` to view sample Google sign up page.
+Below is the script that is called within that page.

 ```js
 window.addEventListener('DOMContentLoaded',  () => {